Skip to product information

 filling myself with emptiness,

-while boredom seeps like silent rain.
+while boredom seeps in, like silent rain.

 On the bed of farewell, I prepare to leave,